-- Be at least 17 years of age. - Have earned a high school diploma or its equivalent1, or completed Associate, Bachelor's or Master's Degree. - Have an interview with an Admissions Representative. - Meet with the Interview Team, if applying to AAS Degree programs. - Provide essay/questionnaire, if applying to AAS Degree programs.
+- Be at least 17 years of age. - Have earned a high school diploma or its equivalent1, or completed an Associate level degree. - Have an interview with an Admissions Representative. - Meet with the Interview Team, if applying to a degree program. - Provide essay/questionnaire, if applying to a degree program. - Present valid government picture ID. - Pass the Wonderlic Scholastic Level Examination (SLE) Test. - Pass the Wonderlic Scholastic Level Examination (SLE) Test and Wonderlic Advanced Skills Test (WAST), if applying to a degree program.